 If you are enrolled in an associate degree nursing program and wish to get a jump start on your BSN, contact us to hear about our tuition-free course and 10% tuition discount offer.
-For nurses who earned an associate degree in nursing within the last three terms, you remain eligible for the tuition-free course and a minimum of 10% tuition discount.
+For nurses who earned an associate degree from one of Wisconsin's Technical Colleges, you are eligible for the tuition-free course and a 20% tuition discount.

 As the healthcare industry moves to hire registered nurses with four-year degrees, Lakeland University's bachelor of science in nursing (BSN) degree is offered in our BlendEd format, including a 100% online option.
 Lakeland's program features a curriculum geared toward career advancement and positions nurses for supervisory and other leadership roles.

 By successfully completing the Lakeland BSN degree, you may be: